Sarath-peddireddy/Sarath-peddireddy/README.md

 👋 Hi, I’m Sarath Peddireddy (@Sarath-peddireddy)

-🎓 Pursuing a Bachelor's in Computer Science & Engineering with a specialization in Artificial Intelligence at Parul University.
+🎓 Bachelor’s in Computer Science & Engineering (Artificial Intelligence) at Parul University.

-🤖 Passionate AI Product Manager in the making, combining **Generative AI, LLMs, and AI Agents** to build user-centric, scalable products that solve real-world problems.
+🤖 Aspiring AI Product Manager with a strong hands-on background in building and evaluating AI systems.
+I enjoy working at the intersection of product thinking and engineering—deciding where AI adds real value, shaping problem statements, and turning ideas into usable, scalable solutions.

+🧠 My interests lie in Generative AI, LLM-powered systems, RAG, and AI agents, with a focus on practical use cases, workflow automation, and measurable business impact rather than demos or hype.

-🌱 Currently exploring **text generation, RAG, AI agents, and creative GenAI applications** to design intelligent and actionable solutions.
+🌱 Currently exploring how AI products are designed end-to-end—from problem framing and system design to experimentation, metrics, and production readiness.

+💻 Technical fluency (to support product decisions):
-💻 Technical Fluency: Python, FastAPI, SQL, APIs, Vector Databases, Generative AI frameworks (LangChain, LangGraph, CrewAI), LLMs, and AI/ML pipelines.
+Python, APIs, FastAPI, SQL, LLMs, Vector Databases, LangChain, LangGraph, CrewAI, AI/ML pipelines

-🔥 Selected Projects:
-- **WealthMind – AI Personal Finance Copilot**: AI assistant providing actionable recommendations, personalized insights, and interactive dashboards.
-- **Financial AI Assistant – Investment Research**: AI investment platform delivering real-time insights, RAG-powered analysis, and report generation.
-- **AI Fairness Detection System**: Detects and mitigates bias in AI models for ethical decision-making.
-- **Law Query Agent (JurisGPT)**: Context-aware legal AI assistant using NLP and generative models.

-🤝 Open to **AI Product collaborations, open-source contributions, and innovative GenAI solutions**.
+🤝 Open to AI product discussions, PM–engineering collaborations, and contributing to thoughtful open-source AI projects.

 📫 Reach me at: sarathpeddireddy93477@gmail.com

 😄 Pronouns: He/Him
-⚡ Fun fact: Kabaddi fan and sports enthusiast!
+⚡ Fun fact: Kabaddi fan and sports enthusiast